The leader of the junta in Mali was sworn in as president after the second coup | ExBulletin

 The leader of the junta in Mali was sworn in as president after the second coup

-The inauguration ceremony in the capital, Bamako, came as Mali is facing growing isolation from the international community over the junta taking power.
-The African Union has already suspended membership in Malis, and France has temporarily suspended its joint military operations with the Malian military to put pressure on Goita to set aside.
+The inauguration ceremony in the capital, Bamako, came as Mali is facing growing isolation from the international community for taking over the junta.
+The African Union has already suspended Mali’s membership, and France has temporarily suspended its joint military operations with the Malian military to put pressure on Goita to set it aside.

-Goita, who first took power in August 2020 by overthrowing the democratically elected president Malis, eventually agreed to a transitional government led by a civilian president and prime minister.
+Goita, who first took power in August 2020 by overthrowing Mali’s democratically elected president, eventually agreed to a transitional government led by a civilian president and prime minister.
 But two weeks ago he ousted those civilian leaders after they announced a cabinet reshuffle that ousted two junta supporters without consulting him.
-Malis Constitutional Court also approved him as interim president.
+Mali’s constitutional court also approved him as interim president.

-During his inaugural address, Goita called on Malians to show cohesion and solidarity.
-He pledged to reduce government spending and facilitate access to drinking water and primary health care.
+During his inaugural address, Goita called on Malians to show “cohesion and solidarity”.
+He pledged to cut government spending and “facilitate access to drinking water and primary health care”.

 He also promised that the presidential election would be held according to plan.